NicholasKChoi/CS186/projects/Project1Spec.md

 This project is worth **15%** of your overall course grade.
 Your project grade will be out of 100 points:

 * 90 points for passing all of the tests provided for you.
 All tests are in `src/test/java/edu/berkeley/cs186/database`, so you can run them as you write code and inspect the tests to debug.
 Our testing provides extensive unit testing and some integration (end-to-end) testing.
-* 10 points for writing your own, valid tests.
+* 10 points for writing your own, valid tests (10 tests total, 1 point each).
 The tests **must** pass both your implementation and the staff solution to be considered valid tests.

 ### Extra Credit